TomLous/coursera-functional-programming-principles-in-scala.old/README.md

 Hint: Think of the degenerate cases.
 How many ways can you give change for 0 CHF?
 How many ways can you give change for >0 CHF, if you have no coins?

+# Video Lectures' exercises: 99.exercise
+Some worksheets with exercises

 # Notes
 ## SBT Build